-Great Smoky Mountains National Park has about 2,115 miles of streams within its boundaries, and protects one of the last wild trout habitats in the eastern United States.
+Great Smoky Mountains National Park has about 2,900 miles of streams within its boundaries, and protects one of the last wild trout habitats in the eastern United States.
+Approximately 20% of the park's streams are large enough to support trout populations.
 The park offers a wide variety of angling experiences from remote, headwater trout streams to large, coolwater smallmouth bass streams.
 Most streams remain at or near their carrying capacity of fish and offer a great opportunity to catch these species throughout the year.

 Fishing is permitted year-round in open waters.